-One thing I am commonly asked as a Spinning Instructor and someone who is very involved with a lot of these cycling applications on the market, I get asked many times, is it possible to have a do it yourself Peloton bike.
+One thing I am commonly asked as a Spinning Instructor and someone who is very involved with a lot of these cycling applications on the market is it possible to have a do-it-yourself Peloton bike.
 The answer is yes, and many people pick this option as it has some significant advantages compared to owning a Peloton itself.

 Why Should You Consider Setup Your Peloton

 The bike we will be looking at today is about a third of the cost of a Peloton.
 It may not have a screen in front or a Peloton logo, but it is incredible value for money and well worth every penny.